Conda for Bioinformatics

 # Export environment for sharing/publication

-conda env export > rnaseq_environment.yml
+conda env export > assembly_environment.yml

 # Export with exact versions and hashes

-conda env export --no-builds > rnaseq_environment_exact.yml
+conda env export --no-builds > assembly_environment_exact.yml

 # Create environment from published requirements